danielskatz/sustaining-research-projects/README.md

 * Requires serious community effort and diverse skills (you still need to fundraise after setting up the entity!)

 ####Case Studies
+#####Need to check and update
 * [Ruby Together](http://rubytogether.org/)
 * [Python Software Foundation](https://www.python.org/psf/)
 * [Node.js Foundation](https://www.sitepoint.com/goodbye-joyent-hello-node-js-foundation/)

 ##Venture capital
 *Venture capital is a form of funding for high growth businesses.
 Unlike a bank loan or other forms of debt financing, venture capitaists take equity (a percent ownership in your business) in exchange for funding.
 The tradeoff is that unlike taking out a loan, you don't have to repay your creditors if your business tanks.
-If you do succeed, however, you should expect to return capital to your investor at a multiple.*
+If the project does succeed, however, it should expect to return capital to the investor at a multiple.*

-*Venture capital is "high risk high reward": VCs are more risk tolerant than, say, a bank, but they also expect a large payoff if you are successful.
-If you plan on raising venture capital, you should set up a business entity structured as a C Corp, preferably Delaware.
+*Venture capital is "high risk high reward": VCs are more risk tolerant than, say, a bank, but they also expect a large payoff if the project is successful.
+If you plan on raising venture capital, you should set up a business entity structured as a C Corp, preferably in Delaware.
 If you're unfamiliar with the venture capital process, the best place to start is by reaching out to similar founders who have successfully raised venture.*

 ####Pros
 * Institutional support can be helpful for growing a business